 After Installation, the service may be configured at Services > FreeRADIUS.

-Select the interface(s) on which the RADIUS server should listen on.
+Configure the Interface(s) on which the RADIUS server should listen.

 After this, have a look at the system log.
 There should be the following: